-Your actions after a car accident can make a big difference in your case outcome.
-If you get into an accident in Alpharetta, here are three vital points to remember.
+Your actions after an auto accident can make a big difference in your case outcome.
+If you get into an accident in Alpharetta, there are three vital points to remember.

-If you can, after the car accident, gather as much information as possible.
-When you work with a personal injury lawyer, they’ll get to work doing their own research about the accident and everything involved.
+After your car accident, gather as much information as possible.
+When you work with a personal injury lawyer, they’ll get to work doing their research about the accident and everything involved.
 But you are the only person who can gather evidence directly after the accident happened.
 Here are some details to collect:

-- Pictures of the accident scene.
-Thankfully, most of us have smartphones now that can easily take pictures anywhere.
-Snap photos of any and all evidence of the accident scene—even if you aren’t sure whether it’s relevant.
-This includes pictures of your injuries (and any injuries of those in the vehicle with you, if you had passengers), damage to your vehicle, the accident scene itself, and anything else that you notice about the accident.
+- Pictures of the accident scene: Photograph your injuries (and any injuries of those in the vehicle with you, if you had passengers), damage to your vehicle, and anything else that you notice about the accident.

-- The other driver’s information.
-Assuming it wasn’t a hit-and-run, always exchange information with the other driver after the accident happens.
-Get their first and last name, their insurance information, driver’s license number, license plate, phone number, and address.
-You’ll need this for filing a claim with their insurance and for contacting them, if needed later on.
+- The other driver’s information: Assuming it wasn’t a hit-and-run, always exchange information with the other driver after the accident happens.
+Get their first and last name, insurance information, driver’s license number, license plate, phone number, and address.
+You’ll need this for filing a claim with their insurance and for contacting them if needed later on.

-- Notes on what you remember.
-Write down or jot in your phone everything you can remember about the accident.
-If the other driver was acting weird, such as if you suspect drunk driving or other impairments, driving distracted, or had road rage, these are details your lawyer will need to know.
-Also, note what happened directly before, during, and after the accident.
+- Take notes on what you remember: Do this directly after the accident.
+If the other driver was acting weird, such as if you suspect drunk driving or other impairments, driving distracted, or having road rage, these are details your lawyer will need to know.

-- Witnesses’ names.
-If anyone saw the accident occur (which is likely), talk to them.
-Ask about what they saw, and write it down.
-Also, ask them if they’re willing to stick around until police arrive so they can give a statement.
+- Witnesses’ names: If anyone saw the accident occur, ask them what they saw, if they’ll give a statement to the police and write everything down.
 Get their name and contact information so your lawyer can contact them later, as well.
-Witness testimony can be incredibly powerful in a car accident case.

 You’ll also want to call the police as soon as possible after the accident.
-They’ll come to the scene and will create a police report on the accident and its details—which is vital for your case.
+They’ll come to the scene and will create an accident report, which is vital for your accident claim.

 2. The Insurance Company Doesn’t Have Your Back